tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Project.md

 This was deprecated since 5.0.0.
 :::

 The `build.properties` file contains build variables used by the Ant CLI.
-Using the build.properties is deprecated in favor of the unified build-command `ti ti build -p android --build-only.`
+Using the build.properties is deprecated in favor of the unified build-command `ti build -p android --build-only.`

 | Variable | Description | Example |
 | --- | --- | --- |